Seiya Suzuki Player Props: Cubs vs. Mets

-The Chicago Cubs, including Seiya Suzuki (.361 batting average in his past 10 games), take on starting pitcher Kodai Senga and the New York Mets at Wrigley Field, Tuesday at 7:40 PM ET.
+Seiya Suzuki -- with a slugging percentage of .833 in his past 10 games, including five home runs -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Phillies.
+He hit a home run while going 1-for-4 in his previous game against the Mets.

 Seiya Suzuki Game Info & Props vs. the Mets